 Please note that we reserve the right not to post a submitted research opportunity should we receive more faculty requests than we can accommodate or should the opportunity described not conform to the parameters of the program.
+Priority will be given to faculty new to HRP and we will consider representation across departments in our selection process.
 In either case, the decision not to post the opportunity will be communicated to faculty by OUR staff.

-January 13-February 3, 2020: Research opportunity descriptions and applications are available to students.
+January 8-January 29, 2024: Research opportunity descriptions and applications are available to students.

 Summer Research Placement

-The dates listed below are based on a May 26 – July 31 summer research schedule.
-Should a given student-faculty pair elect to extend their planned research, they should communicate the final dates to the Office of Undergraduate Research so that due dates can be adjusted as needed.
+The program operates on a May 20 – July 26 summer research schedule and all students are expected to be engaged full-time during those weeks.
+Should a given student-faculty pair elect to extend their planned research, they should communicate the final dates to the Office of Undergraduate Research on the HRP Internship Agreement.

 Fall Research Placement

 Monday, August 26, 2024: Start of fall semester and fall research placements.
 Deadline to submit fall learning agreement.

 Friday, October 11, 2024: Deadline for student and faculty to submit mid-semester progress assessment.
 This assessment determines whether the research placement will continue into the winter or spring.